Keyboardly-App/keyboardly-dev/Addon.md

 4. Start build your own feature by `KeyboardActionView` class.

+## Add On Submenu

+This submenu is list of [NavigationMenuModel](/libraries/actionview/src/main/java/app/keyboardly/lib/navigation/NavigationMenuModel.kt), if you decide to create an add-on without a submenu it can be an empty list (not null).

+The list will be called on `DynamicFeatureImpl` class through [override method](/addon/sample/src/main/java/app/keyboardly/sample/DynamicFeatureImpl.kt#L57-59).

 ## Load Add On

-After the user installs an **Add On**, an icon will appear automatically on the keyboard's navigation menu.
+On production version, after the user installs an **Add On**, an icon will appear automatically on the keyboard's navigation menu.
 If the user clicks the icon, the keyboard will do the validation :

 1. if an **Add On** contain a list submenu (not empty), the sub menu will appear on top of the keyboard.